 Each block in a block chain has a block height.
 The block height of the genesis block is 0, and the block height of each subsequent block in the block chain increments by 1.
-Implementations MUST support block heights up to and including $2^{31} - 1$.
-As of NU5, there is a consensus rule that all coinbase transactions MUST have the nexpiryHeight field set to the block height, and this limits the maximum block height to $2^{32} - 1$, absent future consensus changes.
+Implementations MUST support block heights in the range $\{0...2^{63}-1\}$, and SHOULD support block heights in the range $\{0...2^{63}-1\}$.

 In order to choose the best valid block chain in its view of the overall block tree, a node sums the work, as defined in §7.7.5 'Definition of Work' on p.
-131, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
-To break ties between leaf blocks, a node will prefer the block that it received first.
+130, of all blocks in each valid block chain, and considers the valid block chain with greatest total work to be best.
+To break ties between leaf blocks, a node will prefer the block that it received first